wazzan/mcp-coincap-jj/README.md

   "alwaysAllow": []
 }
 ```
-I found that using aboslute paths allows you to work flawlessly and negate any uncessary config issues.
+I found that using absolute paths allows you to work flawlessly and negate any unnecessary config issues.
 In the above example I pointed the path to my nodejs/npx installation and under it the path to the local repo.
 This allows the mcp client to run npx and load up the server on demand.

 Launch Claude Desktop (or any other client) to start using the crypto analysis tools.